zivgates/Layl-Shell/readme.md

 # Layl Shell
 Welcome To The Layl Shell, A Shell And Script Interperter For Microsoft Windows

+To Get The Beta Version, Compile the source in the main repository To Get the stable version, check releases

 # How To Use